kaittah/RouteOptimization/README.md

 The orders were strung together into a route optimized using [VROOM](http://vroom-project.org/).
 Several cases were explored to compare which would lead to the most environmentally-friendly meal delivery.

 In one scenario, customers place an order for food to be delivered in a fixed time window.
 In case 'A', all orders share the time window 12pm - 1pm.
 Case 'B' splits it into 2 shorter time windows, 12 - 12:30pm and 12:30-1pm.
-Case 'C' has 3 time windows (12-12:30, 12:15-12:45, and 12:30-1) the are of the same length as those of 'B', the difference being that if a customer wants their food at 12:16pm, they can either select the 12-12:30 or 12:15-12:45 window.
+Case 'C' has 3 time windows (12-12:30, 12:15-12:45, and 12:30-1) that are of the same length as those of 'B', the difference being that if a customer wants their food at 12:16pm, they can either select the 12-12:30 or 12:15-12:45 window.

 In another scenario, customers place orders for food to be delivered at a random time, but the allowable delivery window is either +/5, 10, or 15 mintues (case '10', '20', and '30', respectively) around that designated time.
 Deliveries were still limited to between 12-1pm.